iot-bus/iot-bus.github.io/docs/source/index.rst

 ..
     To Do:
     - kits - mozilla and a more general iot-bus kit or 2
-    - examples
-        - esp-idf-examples
-    - tutorials
-        - mozilla
+    - complete mozilla tutorials
-    - debugging with PlatformIO and JTAG
-        - arduino
-        - esp-idf
+    - more images

     - misc
         - schematic issues
         - compare against Adafruit docs

-..
+    - later
+        - esp-idf examples
+        - more on using JTAG and debugging

    To Do Outside Document:
     - front-page - marketing focused content
     - clean up oddWires site and make more marketing oriented & cross-reference docs
     - video
     - be able to select boards in arduino
+..

 Welcome to oddWires IoT-Bus
 ===========================